GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

-If your application has been instrumented with PIX3 user markers, then to view the markers within RGP is a simple matter of recompiling the source code of the application with a slightly modified PIX header file to include AMD header files.
+If your application has been instrumented with PIX3 user markers, then to view the markers within RGP is a simple matter of recompiling the source code of the application with a slightly modified PIX header file.
+The steps described here require a WinPixEventRuntime version of at least 1.0.200127001.

-The currently supported PIX3 event instrumentation for RGP are:
+The PIX3 event instrumentation functions supported by RGP are:
 ::

   void PIXBeginEvent(ID3D12GraphicsCommandList* commandList, ...)